workos/node-example-applications/node-admin-portal-example/README.md

    $ cd ~/Desktop/
    ```

-2. Clone the main repo and install dependencies for the app you use:
+2. Clone the main repo and install dependencies for the app you'd like to use:
     ```bash
     # HTTPS
     git clone https://github.com/workos-inc/node-example-applications.git